Calculating microgreen seed density might be the most challenging part of growing microgreens.

 The Best Way to Calculate Microgreen Seed Density

-A general rule using a set volume or weight of seeds for all microgreen varieties doesn't work.
-Because each type of microgreen has a seed of different size or density.
+A general rule using a set volume or weight of seeds for all microgreen varieties doesn’t work because each type of microgreen has a seed of different size or density.

 The best way is to use a set number of seeds per square inch of growing area.
-Luckily, many growers publish the approximate number of seeds per unit mass.
+Luckily, many growers publish the approximate number of seeds per unit of mass.

-Knowing the area of a planting tray and the number of seeds in a given mass we can guesstimate the weight in grams we need for each tray.
+Knowing the area of a planting tray and the number of seeds in a given mass, we can guesstimate the weight in grams we need for each tray.

 However, this isn’t the end.
 It’s only a starting point.

-We believe our method is one of the best to calculate the mass of seeds needed for any particular microgreen planting tray.
+Our method is one of the best to calculate the mass of seeds needed for any particular microgreen planting tray.

 Give it a try and see.